 It should be rather simple, but it kind of is not.
 If you want the powder by itself, that will cost you €25 for 15 meals (€1.66/meal) or €45 for 30 meals (€1.5).
 However, more likely you will have want to add a flavouring which will add an extra €0.53 on top.
 So in reality a 469kcal meal will cost your around €2.19.

 Küik is not perfect and it has a long way to go.
 However, it is up to OK start.
 Nutritionally is competent, good nutrient boost to any diet due to the high micronutrient content and also a good boost to the omega-3 intake.
 It provides with good quality protein, too.
 The flavour options are really interesting, but overpriced (more when you take into account Huel’s pricing.
 Good product, good options but with room for improvement in the delivery.

 Küik is a very interesting brand, with a solid nutrition particularly regarding micronutrients and omega-3s.
 While the flavouring concept is interesting, I feel that contradicts the zero-waste policy and adds unecessary steps for the user.
 It also is like a hidden cost that adds up fairly quick.
-However, I like that they opt for local products and if you are a Spanish or French user, I think you should also go local and try Küik.
+However, I like that they opt for local products and if you like smooth sweet shakes, I think you should also go local and try Küik.